jivahire-com/cpp-thread-safe-cache/docs/GettingStarted.md

 1. Use powershell and not CMD.
 Ensure that your powershell instance has the `Execution Policy` set to allow you to run scripts.
 If you don't, run the following command in powershell:

-> **NOTE:**  SVP will not launch correctly from the latest 7.x version of powershell.
-Version 7.2.19 works correctly.
-Task https://dev.azure.com/AzureCSI/Dev/_workitems/edit/1778090 will resolve.

     ```pwsh
     Set-ExecutionPolicy -ExecutionPolicy Bypass -Force -Scope CurrentUser
     ```